ShadowMasterSX/Perfect-World-1.7.3/README.md

 cd /home/; chmod 777 -R *
 ````

-# to start / stop the server
+# to manage the server

 # start the server
 ````